-, , British Columbia 2834 Not Applicable (State or Other Jurisdiction of Incorporation or Organization) (Primary Standard Industrial Classification Code Number) (IRS Employer Identification Number) 301-1321 Blanshard Street ria, British Columbia, Canada V8W (778) 410-5195 nd Telephone Number, Including Area Executive Offices) Richard Nanula Victo Chief Executive Officer Lucy Scientific Discovery Inc. 301-1321 Blanshard Street ria, British Columbia, Canada V8W (778) 410-5195 V 0B6 (Name, Address, Including Zip Co de, and Telephone Number, Including g Area Code, of Agent for Service) Plea se send copies of all communication s to: Joseph M. Lucosky, Esq.
+British Columbia 2834 Not Applicable (State or Other Jurisdiction of Incorporation or Organization) (Primary Standard Industrial Classification Code Number) (IRS Employer Identification Number) 301-1321 Blanshard Street ria, British Columbia, Canada V8W (778) 410-5195 nd Telephone Number, Including Area Executive Offices) Richard Nanula Chief Executive Officer Lucy Scientific Discovery Inc. 301-1321 Blanshard Street ria, British Columbia, Canada V8W (778) 410-5195 de, and Telephone Number, Including Plea se send copies of all communications to: Joseph M. Lucosky, Esq.
 Steven A. Lipstein, Esq.
-Lucosky Brookman LLP 101 Wood Avenue South, 5 th Floor Woodbridge, New Jersey 08830 (732) 395-4400 Registration Statement. t of proposed sale to the public: As soon • the following box. \square n this form are being offered pursuant to divide • • • the Securities Act, other than securities offered onal securities for an offering pursuant to Ru investment plans, check the following box: ⊠ le 462(b) under the Securities Act, check the the Securities Act registration statement number If this Form is a registration statement pursuant to General Instruction I.D. or a post- for the same offering. effective amendment thereto that shall become effective upon filing with the Commission purs If this Form is a post-effective amend additional securities or additional classes of sec ment to a registration statement filed pursuar nt to General Instruction I.D. filed to register egistrant is a large accelerated filer, an accel npany.
-See the definitions of "large accelerated erated filer, a non-accelerated filer, a smaller Large accelerated filer □ Accelerated filer Non-accelerated filer ⊠ Smaller reporting co ompany 🗵 Emerging growth co ompany 🗵 complying with any new or revised financial ac Registration Statement on such date or date amendment which specifically states that on 7(a)(2)(B) of the Securities Act. es as may be necessary to delay its effective this Registration Statement shall thereafter become effective on such date as the Commission acting pursuant to said Section 8(a) may determine.
+Lucosky Brookman LLP 101 Wood Avenue South, 5 th Floor Woodbridge, New Jersey 08830 (732) 395-4400 Registration Statement. nt of proposed sale to the public: As soon a the Securities Act, other than securities offered on this Form are to be offered on a delayed or only in connection with dividend or interest rein nvestment plans, check the following box: onal securities for an offering pursuant to Rule tration statement number of the earlier effective the Securities Act registration statement number If this Form is a registration statement nent filed pursuant to Rule 462(c) under the Sector of the earlier effective registration statement for pursuant to General Instruction I.D. or a post-elevant to Rule 462(e) under the Securities Act, ch or the same offering.
+Fective amendment thereto that shall become additional securities or additional classes of sec ment to a registration statement filed pursuant curities pursuant to Rule 413(b) under the Securi ties Act, check the following box.
+Indicate by check mark whether the r reporting company or an emerging growth cor company" and "emerging growth company" in egistrant is a large accelerated filer, an accele npany.
+See the definitions of "large accelerated Rule 12b-2 of the Exchange Act. rated filer, a non-accelerated filer, a smaller filer", "accelerated filer", "smaller reporting Large accelerated filer □ Accelerated filer Non-accelerated filer Smaller reporting con mpany 🗵 Emerging growth cor npany 🗵 ate by check mark if the registrant has elected ecounting standards provided pursuant to Section become effective on such date as the Commission acting pursuant to said Section 8(a) may determine.